KevinSheeranxyj/concurrency-practice/READM.md

-## This a java playground project
-* Refer to Effective Java E-book
+## This is Java Concurrency and Multithreading practices